The Game of the Game

 The Legionnaire example

 Let’s take a look at a recent addition to the TWDA, the Emerald Legionnaire.
 The addition of this one card allowed a previously weak clan to compete at the highest level.
-During playtest, I had success with a grindy FA concept that slowly added bleed pressure as Legionnaires accumulated.
+During playtest, I had success with a grindy concept that slowly added bleed pressure as Legionnaires accumulated.
 Once they hit wide release, other players sought to flood the board with a horde of them to swarm their prey.
 If we are expecting to face something like this in an upcoming tournament, how might we prepare for it?

 One needn’t make a new deck just to deal with the possibility of facing this archetype, but one could make certain to add one of these elements to an existing deck to allow for the ability to counter it.
 Personally, I have changed the mix in all of my political decks to include 2 Ancilla Empowerment and 2 Anarchist Uprising, usually replacing Kine Resources Contested.